-When the numbers of cases or deaths used to compute rates are small, those rates tend to have poor reliability.
+When the numbers of cases or deaths used to compute rates are small, those rates tend to have poor reliability.1

 Therefore, to discourage misinterpretation or misuse of rates or counts that are unstable, incidence and death rates and counts are not shown in tables and figures if the case or death counts are below 16.
 A count of fewer than 16 results in a standard error of the rate that is approximately 25% or more as large as the rate itself.
 Similarly, a case count below 16 results in the width of the rate's 95% confidence interval being at least as large as the rate itself.
 These relationships were derived under the assumption of a Poisson process and with the standard population age distribution assumed to be similar to the observed population age distribution.
+A suppressed rate does not necessarily mean that the rate was low.